transient-haskell/axiom/README.md

 Each widget creates his own rendering and manage his own events, that can be propagated or not down trough the monadic computation and trigger modifications in the DOM.

-IDE and EXAMPLES, EXAMPLES and more EXAMPLES
+IDE with EXAMPLES, EXAMPLES and more EXAMPLES
 ============================================

 There is an IDE for Haste and hplayground it is running At: